 Liverpool

 § This page gives an overview of the Liverpool local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Liverpool, on the River Mersey, is an iconic city with a rich maritime and cultural heritage.
 The historic waterfront features the “Three Graces” – the Royal Liver Building, Cunard Building, and Port of Liverpool Building – along with the Albert Dock, home to museums and galleries including Tate Liverpool and the Maritime Museum.
 The city centre is renowned for its music legacy, particularly The Beatles, with attractions such as The Cavern Club and Beatles Story.
 Liverpool Cathedral and the Metropolitan Cathedral dominate the skyline, while Sefton Park and Stanley Park provide green spaces.
 The River Mersey, docks, and cultural landmarks define its unique character.

-The administrative boundary of Liverpool can be viewed on OpenStreetMap: District Boundary of Liverpool.
+The administrative boundary of Liverpool can also be viewed on OpenStreetMap: District Boundary of Liverpool.

 Key Facts about Liverpool